Nicole Barton, MBACP, MBPsS. Integrative Counsellor, CBT Therapist, Supervisor

 - Diploma in Therapeutic Counselling (2010), CPCAB

-My counselling training lasted 4 years and is validated by the Counselling & Psychotherapy Central Awarding Body (CPCAB).
-My psychology degree supports this training and provides a strong theoretical background.
-I also undertake continuing professional development courses to enrich my skills and practice.
+My counselling training is validated by the Counselling & Psychotherapy Central Awarding Body (CPCAB) and accredited by the BACP.
+From time to time I undertake continuing professional development courses to enrich my skills and practice.

-I have worked in different settings across London with children, young people, and adults in short and long term contracts, and now operate a private practice in London Bridge.
+I have worked in different settings across London and now operate a private practice in London Bridge.
 I also provide mental health assessments, counselling and CBT to clients through workplace-organised providers of psychological services (Employee Assistance Programmes).

 Areas of counselling I deal with